 “I am a more practical than academic person and enjoy being ‘hands on’.
 I quickly learnt and became competent with the practical side of things.
 However, as I grew and developed as a person and nurse, my academic abilities grew with me and improved.”

-After qualifying in 2002 Marie began working as a Vascular Surgical Nurse at RBCH before moving on to the Haematology and Oncology Ward, where she became a Senior Nurse.
+After qualifying in 2002 Marie began working as a Vascular Surgical Nurse at Royal Bournemouth and Christchurch Hospital (RBCH) before moving on to the Haematology and Oncology Ward, where she became a Senior Nurse.

 During this time she completed modules at BU to gain her BSc Adult Nursing degree and Marie believes the practical experience nursing students gain as part of their degree is equally as important as the academic grounding.